Journey to the Middle Kingdom

 Beijing and the Great Wall

 Venture outside the city to a tiny farming village next to a seldom-visited section of the Great Wall.
 We spend two nights at a simple guesthouse here and enjoy meals prepared by our hosts.
-See the Great Wall as few visitors do: wake up early for a hike to watch the sunrise over the wall.
+See the Great Wall as few visitors do: experiment with nighttime photographic "light painting" on the ruins of an ancient guard tower or wake up early for a hike to watch the sun rise over the wall.

 The Pandas of Rural Sichuan

-5 days.
+Days 9-13.
 A flight and a bus ride bring us to Dujiangyan, Sichuan Province, west of Chengdu.
 At the invitation of the director of Wolong’s Panda Centers, we’ll have an exclusive, behind-the-scenes visit of this new internationally renowned panda facility for research and medical treatment, guided by panda expert Marc Brody.
-Spend a day feeding the bears, participating in all aspects of their care, and even observing these gentle giants close-up in their enclosure.
+Spend a day volunteering; feeding the bears, participating in all aspects of their care, and even observing these gentle giants close-up in their enclosure.

 Our next stop is the Wolong Nature Reserve, part of the Sichuan Giant Panda Sanctuaries, a World Heritage site.
 Settle into the village of Hetaoping, located in a region of steep, lushly forested mountains where many of the few remaining wild giant pandas still roam.
 Our village is the site of a panda research and conservation center supported by Panda Mountain—part of Marc Brody’s organization, the U.S.-China Environmental Fund.
 Learn from experts about the challenges of breeding, reintroduction of pandas to the wild, and forest conservation as you explore panda habitats on guided hikes.
-Get acquainted with village life, helping ethnic Tibetan farmers as they harvest crops; and visit local Buddhist temples.
+Get acquainted with village life, helping ethnic Tibetan farmers as they harvest crops; and learn the steps of a centuries-old Tibetan dance.